-Undoubtedly, getting engaged is one of the most exciting times you can experience.
+Undoubtedly, getting engaged is one of the most exciting times in your life.
 When a marriage proposal is successful, both parties are wrapped up in the excitement of pledging their commitment to one another—and needless to say, engagement ring insurance is not the first thing on anyone's mind.
 But once the initial celebration has passed and it's time to get down to planning the wedding, don't forget to take some time between cake tastings and dress fittings to make sure your new, precious piece of jewellery has the necessary insurance protection so the investment can be recovered in the event of theft, loss or damage.
-When you call the experienced brokers at Morison Insurance to find the right insurance for your unique needs, you get peace of mind knowing you are financially protected against loss.
+It doesn't matter if you’re trying to insure a fully fledged 24 carat diamond ring, or a simple, affordable one that only costs a few hundred dollars, when you call the experienced brokers at Morison Insurance to find the right insurance for your unique needs, you get peace of mind knowing you are financially protected against loss.

 Engagement ring insurance (and wedding ring insurance, which you'll also need to consider shortly) is a type of personal insurance explicitly tailored to address your ring's most likely risk exposures, along with the necessary coverage limits for replacement costs.
 Suppose your ring is stolen, suffers damage, or just mysteriously disappears.
 In that case, you can rely on the support of your engagement ring insurance provider to supply the funds you need to replace or repair your valuable item.